Mothers have the right to a safe natural birth of their choice. Save Martina (midwife)

 Then that same day in the early evening hours, Martina's lawyer received a phone call that AHPRA has scheduled an Immediate Action Committee Hearing the *next day, at lunchtime, to propose suspension in order to protect public health and safety.
 AHPRA called the suspension hearing without reading Martina's medical notes, or even talking to the twins' parents for their account.
 Their actions were based on the hospital notes only.

-This timeframe would have given Martina and the lawyers no time to prepare her case, so in order to adjourn the Hearing for one week, she had to agree to an Undertaking to not practice as a midwife, which means she is not permitted to attend birth.
-You can see the Undertaking here:
+This timeframe would have given Martina and the lawyers no time to prepare her case, so in order to adjourn the Hearing for one week, she had to agree to an Undertaking to not practice as a midwife, which meant she was not permitted to attend birth.
+Her Hearing was then held Thursday 7 November, and she was officially suspended, timeframe indefinite.

 Today: Adele is counting on you